 The following year, the congregation began to realize the need for more room and talked of building onto the front of the church, but decided not

 to spend a lot of money on an old building, but plan toward a new one.
-However, the stoop was repaired, new steps and walk were installed.
-The
+However, the stoop was repaired and new steps and walk were installed.

-sidewalk and steps at the parsonage were put in new, the chimney was repaired, a new roof was put on, and a new door and a back door were
+The sidewalk and steps at the parsonage were put in new, the chimney was repaired, a new roof was put on, and a new door and a back door